 Almost everyone wants straighter teeth.
-As adults, most of us prefer the option of having something completely clear, like Invisalign, instead of metal braces.
+As adults, most of us prefer teeth straightening options that are completely clear, like Invisalign, instead of metal braces.
 But the cost of Invisalign can be intimidating, especially since it’s hard to get a precise estimate of clear aligners cost without seeing a dentist or orthodontist in person.
 How much does Invisalign cost for the average patient?
 The answer is, it depends on how many aligners (trays) you need to straighten your teeth.
 Your fee goes up and down based on how many aligners it takes to adjust your smile.

 When Invisalign first came out, the clear aligners cost much more than traditional braces.
 Thankfully with time and better resources, the average cost of Invisalign has plateaued out to be closer to the price of regular orthodontic treatments.

 Today, you’ll find a variety of clear aligner brands on the market, all modeled after the original Invisalign system.
 Many of these treatments cost the same or less than Invisalign does.